 Meditation is an incredibly healthy practice that benefits the mind and the body.
 YouTube meditation channels do shockingly well and YouTube is an excellent platform for helping others begin their meditation journey or learn new techniques.

-And you don't need much to start a meditation based channel.
+And you need little to start a meditation-based channel.
 Find or create some soothing art and background music, then narrate your guided meditations and how to videos in a calm, soothing voice.

 #11 Homework Help

-Whether or not you are a student currently doing homework or simply feeling nostalgic for the good old days of late-night study sessions, a homework channel is a great way to flex your creative and intellectual muscles while helping others with math.
+Whether you are a student currently doing homework or simply feeling nostalgic for the good old days of late-night study sessions, a homework channel is a great way to flex your creative and intellectual muscles while helping others with math.
 And a homework channel can be more than just 1+1=2!
-You can include tips and tricks for lowering stress, fighting procrastination, and making sure your viewers are able to look back on their days of hitting the books with fondness.
+You can include tips and tricks for lowering stress, fighting procrastination, and making sure your viewers can look back on their days of hitting the books with fondness.

 Many of the best homework video YouTube channels teach their content with amazing whiteboard animation videos versus videos of themselves.